CecilJS/PolyParser/README.md

-# IDBSCodingChallenge

-## Documentation
+# Documentation

 ![Percentage of statements covered](./coverage/badge-statements.svg)
 ![Percentage of lines convered](./coverage/badge-lines.svg)
 ![Percentage of functions unctions](./coverage/badge-functions.svg)
 ![Percentage of braches covered](./coverage/badge-branches.svg)

-## Program Description
+# Purpose of this Software

-> This program reads data (two lines at a time), interpret the data from the first line and calculate the your Y-value (i.e. it solves the equation for the given X-value).
+> This software reads data (two lines at a time), interpret the data from the first line and calculate the your Y-value (i.e. it solves the equation for the given X-value).
   Then compares the calculated Y-value with the actual expected Y-value provided in the second line of the data.